 The World Cup as ritual

 It is hard to overstate just how much football means to people around the world.
-The sport has triggered violent riots and even an all-out war between Honduras and Guatemala in 1969.
+The sport has triggered violent riots and even an all-out war between Honduras and El Salvador in 1969.
 Many an old-world hatred has found new life through the sport, complete with corporate sponsorship.
 Real Madrid and FC Barcelona’s famous rivalry gives voice to longstanding regional and separatist tensions in Spain.
 The “Old Firm Derby” between Celtic and Rangers, both based in Glasgow, is a proxy battle for the Northern Irish Troubles, pitting the Irish, Republican and Catholic FC Celtic against the British, Unionist and Protestant FC Rangers.
 In Buenos Aires the “Superclasico” pits the Boca Juniors, historically associated with Argentina’s Italian working-class immigrants, against River Plate, known as the team of the affluent, their fans “the millionaires.”
 Rome’s “Derby della Capitale,” infamous for spectator violence, sees AS Roma face off against SS Lazio, the latter team being notorious for its fascist-leaning supporter base.
 Football abroad is simply weighed down by history.
 There are no comparably politicized rivalries in American sports, not even the Yankees versus the Red Sox.

 International football simply raises the stakes of football’s identity politics to the national level.
 For example, the “Hand of God” goal scored by Argentine legend Diego Maradona against England in the 1986 World Cup match cannot be discussed, nor its enormous impact in both England and Argentina understood, without the context of the Falklands war.
 Argentines, and many others, forgave the blatant handball as an act of anticolonial defiance.
 And for all their greater military strength, in the end the English could only watch as Maradona scored again (with what was widely considered the best World Cup goal of the century).
 Argentina went on to win the game and eventually the World Cup, striking a symbolic blow against Margaret Thatcher.
 Is it madness that two goals in 1986 should resonate politically for decades?
 Yes, but that is the whole point.